FEUP-LDTS-2021/ldts-project-assignment-g1202/docs/README.md

 ### PLANNED FEATURES - Still being implemented!

-- **Collisions detection** - Collisions (still need to be implemented)
+- **Collisions detection** - Enemies colisions with walls still being implemented
+- **Coin Catching / Draw** - Still not fully implemented
 - **Diferent enemies** - The player will face different enemies throughout the game.  (still need to be implemented)
 - **Final Boss** - (still need to be implemented)
 - **Inventory** - There will be an inventory to store our items that we bought from the shop.
 - **Arena Transition** - Player can pass to another new Arena

 ## Design

 - **Problem in Context.**

-This game uses many classes, and we tried to connect many of them to the Game class, such as Arena, HP, BadGuy, Player and Wall.
+This game uses many classes, and we tried to connect many of them to the Game class, such as Arena, HP, BadGuy, Player, Walls, Coins, and Shop
 We mainly tried to create this classes objects on Game/Arena.